KIN-icon-Frome-Hire-to-Retire

 We understand how critical psychosocial safety is to your organisation’s success, and therefore offer a range of services from pre-employment through to exit, with programs and assessments designed to assist Australian workforces in developing a positive culture and a safe psychosocial environment.

-All of our standard pre-employment medicals, periodic health monitoring and exit screening include industry-approved psychological and mental health questionnaires, which can be customised to suit your workforce.
+Our standard pre-employment medicals, periodic health monitoring, and exit screening include industry-approved psychological and mental health questionnaires that can be customised to suit your workforce.

 Mental Health and Wellbeing Training